Ashtanga Vinyasa Yoga: Poses, Asana, Benefits – A Complete Guide

 - Left side

-- Bandha means ‘to bind’ or ‘to lock’.
+Bandha means ‘to bind’ or ‘to lock’.
 These locks activate the flow of energy in our bodies.
 Our energy flow moves upward from our spine into 72000 nadis (energy channels).
-Bandhas are known as energy centers.
+Bandhas are known as energy centres.
 They are key elements of asana practice which help to create and sustain energy throughout our body which we need in the practice.
 Using bandha during practice creates ‘lightness’ while practicing challenging poses.

 Only when all these stages are applied and achieved does the lotus within us blossom during the practice of Ashtanga Vinyasa as the practice is filled.
 The breath is the foundation of vinyasa and the alignment of the body in asana is achieved through bandha.